 Plus, it’s always a nice feeling to see how far you’ve come in certain areas – especially if you’ve had a tough 12 months.

-Last year, my end of year review practice was massively up-levelled courtesy of the brilliant US life & biz coach Marie Forleo.
+A few years ago, my end of year review practice was massively up-levelled courtesy of the brilliant US life & biz coach Marie Forleo.

 Instead of trying to come up with a better one, I’ve decided to just share what she taught in one of her YouTube vids at the end of 2016 instead (with one of my own super-useful questions thrown in as a little bonus).